Tony Trimingham arrived in Australia in 1968 as a ten pound pom from the English Lake District.

 Krystal Scott – Family Support worker, QLD

-Sandy Leaver – Family Support Worker, SA
+Chloe Colton – Family Support Worker, SA

 Amy is our newest member of the FDS team, commenced in March 2017.
 As our Administration Officer, her role encompasses many clerical and support functions.

-Prior to FDS, Amy has spent the past 10 years gaining experience in various roles in Admin, Retail Management and volunteer young and community work while completing her Diploma in Business Administrations in 2016.
+Prior to FDS, Amy has spent the past 10 years gaining experience in various roles in Admin, Retail Management and volunteer youth and community work while completing her Diploma in Business Administrations in 2016.
 Amy is currently planning to continue her tertiary studies to obtain a degree in Psychology providing her with more knowledge and experience in the field she is most passionate about as she is all about supporting people of all walks in life.

 Amy is a keen participant in social justice and equality issues, partaking in annual awareness fundraisers such as Sleep in your Car & Live below the line.